Umajin/vscode-umajin-lang/README.md

 If your project was ported from an old compiler syntax and/or triggers many diagnostics, try "**Apply all code actions in Umajin project**" command.

+## Swithcing branches on Windows

+Since Umajin Language Server is usually tracked by a source version control and Windows locks launched executable files it is problematic to switch a branch while the Language Server is running.

+To overcome this problem there are commands to manually stop it before and start it after the branch switching.

+The commands are called:

+- `Stop Umajin Language Client`,

+- `Start Umajin Language Client`, and

+- `Report the status of Umajin Language Client`.

+They all output the outcome with a message in the bottom right corner.

 ## Features

 This extension relies on Umajin Language Server to provide support using an up-to-date object model.